scala/scala3/docs/docs/reference/new-types/intersection-types-spec.md

 ## Syntax

-Syntactically, an intersection type `S & T` is similar to an infix type, where the infix operator is `&`. `&` is treated as a soft keyword.
-That is, it is a normal identifier with the usual precedence.
-But a type of the form `A & B` is always recognized as an intersection type, without trying to resolve `&`.
+Syntactically, the type `S & T` is an infix type, where the infix operator is `&`.
+The operator `&` is a normal identifier with the usual precedence and subject to usual resolving rules.
+Unless shadowed by another definition, it resolves to the type `scala.&`, which acts as a type alias to an internal representation of intersection types.

 ```
 Type              ::=  ...| InfixType